SwordSearcher's Main Window Toolbar provides quick access to several often-used functions.

 To start studying a verse:

-Click the text area (or press F6), then type a verse reference and press Enter.
+Type a verse reference and press Enter.
 The Bible panel will go to the specified verse; the Commentary panel will open the text for the specified verse in the active commentary; and a Verse Guide will be opened for the specified verse(s).
 You can disable the commentary and verse guide synchronization in Preferences: Sync Options.

 Specify a verse by typing the first two or three letters of the book name.
 For books with numbers, use a digit like this: 2Ti 3:16 (for Second Timothy, chapter 3, verse 16).
 You can use a period instead of a semicolon for faster typing.